Aravidroid/Domain_Adaptation_OT/README.md

 ## ⭐ Final Note
 This project demonstrates that **class-conditional Optimal Transport** can significantly reduce domain shift under challenging conditions and serves as a clean, interpretable reference implementation for classical domain adaptation.

-This project demonstrates that **class-conditional Optimal Transport** can significantly reduce domain shift under challenging conditions and serves as a clean, interpretable reference implementation for classical domain adaptation.